Willy Topp: International career

-Topp was involved in the senior Chile national team set up in 2003 and 2004 under the management of Juvenal Olmos, and has represented his country at under-17 level, once scoring a hat-trick in a game against Paraguay in September 2002.
+Topp was involved in the senior Chile national team set up in 2003 and 2004 under the management of Juvenal Olmos, and has represented his country at the under-17 level, once scoring a hat-trick in a game against Paraguay in September 2002.
 In 2003, he was in Chile's under-17 squad to play in the South American under-17 tournament.
 Chile failed to qualify for the FIFA World Championships in Finland later the same year, in the tournament.
 In December 2004, Topp scored against Uruguay for the under-20 side in a preparation game for a tournament in Colombia the following year.
 However, he was left out of his country's final squad for the tournament, and for the subsequent squad for the 2005 FIFA World Youth Championship in The Netherlands.

 Managerial career

 He began his managerial career as the manager of Fontsanta Fatjó in the Segona Catalana at the same time he was a player.
-Next he has worked as a coach for RCD Espanyol and Philadelphia Union Academies and CD Masnou B.
+Next, he has worked as a coach for RCD Espanyol and Philadelphia Union Academies and CD Masnou B.